mosip/documentation/docs/Registration-Client-Setup.md

 **Download - Application Initial Setup file:**

-* User login to the Secure JFROG artifactory[Https --> Hostname] portal and download the client application initial setup ZIP file [mosip-sw-0.12.*.zip].
+* User downloads registration client zip from https://<sandbox-domain-name>/registration-client/<version-of-reg-client>/reg-client.zip.
 * Once downloaded then unzip the file into a particular location.
 It contains the following folder structure.
     * bin: It contains the client UI and service binaries in an encrypted format.
     * lib: It contains the library required for the application to run.
     * cer: It contains the certificate used to communicate with the MOSIP server.
-    * db: It contains the encrypted derby database.
     * run.bat: batch file to launch the application.
     * jre: It contains the java runtime engine along with the required DLLs.
+* Set "mosip.hostname" environment variable, with domain name being the value to be used by registration-client.
 * Click the 'run.bat' to initiate the setup process.

+Note: "mosip.hostname" property can also be defined in the aforementioned file spring.properties of the registration-services module.

 **When the user clicks on the 'run.bat' it does the following:**

-* Load the binary repository URL from a property file.
-* Communicate with the  Secure JFrog repository[Https --> Hostname] through a secured connection and download the maven-metadata.xml file to identify the latest jar versions.
+* Communicate with client_upgrade_server through a secured connection and download the maven-metadata.xml file to identify the latest jar versions.
-* Download the latest build Manifest.mf file from the server, where all the jars (including shared lib) name and checksums are provided.
-* Compare the checksum of the local version of jar files with the data present in the latest downloaded Manifest.mf file.
+* Compare the checksum of the local version of jar files with the data present in the Manifest.mf file.
 * Identify the list of binary files and Download the required jars.
-* Once download completed, then communicate with TPM to decrypt the key (if TPM enabled), which is used to decrypt the UI and service jars and start the application.
+* Once download completed, decrypts the UI and service jars and start the application.

 **Application Startup:**
-* Once after application launches, the files 'reg.key', 'reg.pub', and 'readme.txt' will be created in your user.home directory with under .mosipkeys      folder.
+* Once after application launches, TPM is initialized with RSA endorsement keys when TPM mode enabled / fallback implementation is initialzed ('reg.key', 'reg.pub', and 'readme.txt' will be created in your user.home directory with under .mosipkeys folder).
+* On initial startup, DB and DB pwd is autogenerated.
+DB password is secured using TPM key and encrypted db.conf is saved under .mosipkeys folder inside user.home directory.
-* from readme.txt copy the KeyIndex:<key_index> and use it in machine create POST API.
+* Use TPM public key / from readme.txt copy the public key and machine name (hostname) and use it in machine create POST API.
 * User should initially be online to validate their authentication against the MOSIP server.
 Post which, the sync process would be initiated.
 * Once the sync process completed then restart the application to pick the local configuration.
 * User should perform the self onboarding before start using the application.

 # Update process
 The application refers to the 'maven-metadata.xml' to verifies any new version exists or not.
-[Which is generated under the '**registration-client**' module post successful Jenkins build.]

 mosip.rollback.path - Make sure that the rollback path is provided in this variable, which is available in 'spring.properties' file; as part of the **registration-services** module.

 ## Application update
-* During the startup of the application, the software check will be validating against the maven-metadata.xml file from artifactory repository.
+* During the startup of the application, the software check will be validating against the maven-metadata.xml file from client_upgrade_server.
 If any diffs found, the application prompts the user with 'Update Now' or 'Update Later' options to install immediately or later.
 Apart from this, there is another menu option available in the application to trigger the 'Update' process post login to the application.
 The update process would update both the application binaries and DB.
 * During the update process, the running application refer to the 'rollback' path and take the back up of 'lib, bin, MANIFEST.MF' files inside rollback folder with the new folder as 'Version_timstamp' format.
 * Download and Update the required binary libraries and DB script into the existing running folder and restart the application.